unitypark/aws-serverless-demos/serverless-web-hosting/serverless-file-share/README.md

 - Lambda Authorizer is attached to http apigateway to validate the idToken

-- Tokens are provided by Edge@Lambda function after sign in and it's values are saved in browser cookie.
+- Tokens are provided by Edge@Lambda function after sign in and it's values are saved in browser cookie with **httpOnly** flag.

-- Web Application will find the idToken, which is generated by Edge@Lambda and use it during current session.

-- That's why web application does not need to use of amplify library in client side for authentication.
+- Web Application will attach cookie values in request header using **withCredentials** flag securely and send request to API.

 - Once the user is authenticated via cognito, they can access the api over distribution's domain.